How to Make a Fungicide Using Copper Sulfate Crystals

 1. Begin by Dissolving the Calcium Hydroxide

-Fill a bucket with 1 gallon (3.5l) of water and add 1 pound (453g) of calcium hydroxide.
-Stir until the powder is completely dissolved.
+Fill a bucket with 1 gallon of water and 1 pound of hydrated lime.
+Let this mixture stand for two hours.

 2. Dissolve Copper Sulfate in Water

-Add 1 pound (453g) of copper sulfate to a gallon of water and stir until it is completely dissolved.
-Let it sit for about 2 hours to give the copper sulfate time to dissolve fully.
+Add 1 pound of copper sulfate to a gallon of warm water and stir until it is completely dissolved.

 3. Combine the Two Mixtures